WebDevStudios/WDS-WP-REST-API-Connect-UI/readme.txt

 3. Successful authentication notice which demonstrates available routes.

 == Changelog ==

+= 0.2.5 =
+* Update the wds-wp-rest-api-connect dependency to fix a typo from a variable which should be using an object property (for legacy mode).

 = 0.2.4 =
 * Update the wds-wp-rest-api-connect dependency to fix some bugs and in the `auth_request` method.